jacum/jacum.github.io/_posts/2021-01-03-akka-sensors.md

 toc: true
 ---

-# Observability of a reactive system

-Any reactive system, by definition, is message-based.
-Messages need to be processed, applying some logics.
+## Runnables
+Any reactive system, [by definition](https://www.reactivemanifesto.org/), wants to be responsive, resilient and elastic, and therefore can't be anything but message-driven.
+Any action within such system is an asynchronous message that needs to be processed.
-This takes a form of a `Runnable`: a short snippet of code that needs to be executed.
+This takes a form of a `Runnable`: data (message) + a snippet of code that needs to be executed to process the data.

+## Dispatchers

-Therefore, at the heart of any reactive system, there is one or more execution contexts.
+Therefore, at the heart of any reactive system, there is one or more *execution contexts*.
 An execution context, backed by some sort of worker pool, accepts the runnable in its inbound queue.
 When one of the context workers becomes available, the `Runnable` is executed.